boolYikes/openwide/README.md

 # openwide README

+This is a WIP!!!

 Automatic resizing of the terminal to facilitate git sign password tty.

 ## Features

 No need for further instructions!
-Just hit the ctrl + shift + p and use gitSign
+Just hit the ctrl + shift + p
+and use "goodSign"

 ## Requirements